 Least expensive cities:

 And there it is.
 You're now better equipped to begin the house hunting process, while keeping your bank account in your thoughts.
+No matter where you choose to purchase your house, you can always find affordable home insurance within our trusted network.

 Pretty much everyone knows that Colorado's popularity has skyrocketed over the past few years, which means tons and tons of people have been moving there.
 So, before you set your coordinates to Colorado without a second thought, it might be a good idea to check out the state's housing market.
 We'll take a peek at an overview, next.